Webinar: How can we measure the success of social science commercialisation?BackNews & Events

 09:30 – 10:30

-Join us to make an active contribution to the wider debate taking place around how the value and success of social science commercialisation should be measured.
+We hope you joined us to make an active contribution to the wider debate taking place around how the value and success of social science commercialisation should be measured.

 The effective measurement of research impact and commercialisation activity is a live issue across the board.
 This debate is particularly complex for the social sciences, which have traditionally been assessed in terms of their social impact – however, measuring success here needs to go much wider and be far more nuanced than this.